Robin Hood, Robin Hood riding through the glen (again)…

 The pair slowly reigniting their romance, and later their passion in a cornfield.
 After returning to the convent, Hood and Marian find some nuns have been captured by the Sheriff.
 Robin vows to save them.
 It appears he’s back to his old ways, and this much to Marian’s concern.
 She watches as Robin Hood and John ride off…

-I’d last seen this some of this movie gem with my dad many years ago. it was wonderful to watch the whole of this film.
+I’d last seen some of this movie gem with my dad many years ago. it was wonderful to watch the whole of this film.
 Connery is a charismatic, often comic and always charming Robin Hood.
 It was a joy to see him and others acting their then age in this film with the witty script acknowledging this fact.

 Comic scenes included fabulous fun moments with Hood and John finding themselves not as fit as they used to be after scaling a wall.
 There’s also more than a few actors commenting on their old age in throwaway lines.
 In comparison, there are more touchingly romantic and dramatic bits, such as when Marian discovers her previously fit lover’s body scarred from his battles and he finds she attempted suicide when he left.